kriswep/wetainment/src/pages/articles/2018-01-Playground-Better-Graphiql/index.md

 In september 2017, the team of [graph.cool](https://www.graph.cool/) released a open sourced tool called [GraphQL Playground](https://github.com/graphcool/graphql-playground).
 It builds upon the idea of GraphiQL, but adds some nice functionality on top.

-The coolest features it has over GraphiQl:
+The coolest features it has over GraphiQL:

 * Tabs!
 * Nice themes